-During 2015 BNY Mellon SA/NV's sale and repurchase, and reverse sale and repurchase transactions, and securities borrowing and lending were covered by master agreements with netting terms similar to those of ISDA Master Netting Agreements.
-As of 31 December 2015, no such transactions existed within BNY Mellon SA/NV.
+In prior years BNY Mellon SA/NV's activities of sale and repurchase, and reverse sale and repurchase transactions, and securities borrowing and lending were covered by master agreements with netting terms similar to those of ISDA Master Netting Agreements.
+As of 31 December 2016 and 2015, no such transactions existed within BNY Mellon SA/NV.